ernie-image/ernie-image/README.md

 **Yes.** The ERNIE Image model is released under the Apache 2.0 license, with open weights published on Hugging Face for both the SFT base model and the 8-step Turbo distillation.
 Commercial use is permitted subject to the Apache 2.0 terms.

 ### Who built the ERNIE Image model?
 The ERNIE Image model is developed by the **ERNIE-Image Team at Baidu** and was released on **April 15, 2026**.
-For anything authoritative, refer to the official ERNIE Image Hugging Face model cards and Baidu's own communications; this repository is a personal information collection and is not affiliated with Baidu.
+For anything authoritative, refer to the ERNIE Image Hugging Face model cards and Baidu's own communications; this repository is a personal information collection and is not affiliated with Baidu.

 ### What is the difference between ERNIE Image and ERNIE Image Turbo?
 Both variants share the same 8B single-stream Diffusion Transformer backbone. **ERNIE Image (SFT)** is the quality-oriented base model, typically sampled at ~50 denoising steps with classifier-free guidance ~4.0, and gives slightly higher Overall on GenEval. **ERNIE Image Turbo** is distilled with DMD (Distribution Matching Distillation) and reinforcement learning to reach **8 sampling steps at guidance ~1.0** — roughly 6× faster wall-clock inference at reported comparable perceptual quality.
-The free browser demo at [ernie-image.org](https://ernie-image.org) runs the Turbo variant.
+The free browser demo at the [ERNIE Image platform](https://ernie-image.org) runs the Turbo variant.

 ### How good is ERNIE Image at rendering long text inside images?
 On **LongTextBench**, ERNIE Image with Prompt Enhancer averages **0.9733** across EN and ZH subsets, and the Turbo variant averages **0.9655**.
 The model card explicitly positions ERNIE Image for posters, comics, and labeled infographics where multi-line text rendering is load-bearing.
 LongTextBench is not reported by most other open text-to-image models, so direct head-to-head comparison with Qwen-Image, FLUX, Z-Image, or the closed-source platforms is not currently possible at the benchmark level.